 The HAP-S1 is not just a digital music player.
 It's also an integrated amplifier.
 That means it not only powers your speakers, but it can accept other sources as well.
 Connect a CD player, turntable and preamp, and other components just like you would with any other integrated amp.
 Analog and digital sources will sound great thanks to Sony's dual-mono circuit configuration, which delivers clean stereo sound with a high signal-to-noise ratio.
-Already have a great-sounding amp?
-The line out lets you use this simply as a digital player and DAC.
+Already have a great-sounding integrated amp?
+The fixed-level line output lets you use this component simply as a digital player and DAC.

 The HAP-S1 is very easy to set up and use, especially compared to configuring a computer-based music server.
 One of this player's best features is the 4.3-inch LCD monitor on the front panel.
 Not only does it make it easy to navigate menu options, it also displays album art and song info for your stored music files.
 A free app for Apple and Android devices lets you control the player via Wi-Fi with your smartphone or tablet.
 Need help walking through setup and operation?
 Visit Sony's online help guide for detailed settings options and troubleshooting tips: http://rd1.sony.net/help/ha/haps1/